zcakg86/housing-map-app/README.md

 ![screenshot of the app](streamlit_app.png "App screenshot")
 ## Aims
 The primary aim is to provide develop python programming skills, utilising cloud platforms and spatial tools to develop novel ways to present housing market analysis, for the individual user.
-* Look in to spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than coordinate representation, and how this assists with implementing machine learning.
+* Look in to spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than coordinate representation, and how this might assist with implementing machine learning.
 * Combine data on property listings, points of interest and transportation to assist with location choice.
 * Explore retrieval augmented generation with foundation models to interact user queries with presented data.

 ## Next Steps
+* Allow AI chat response to interact with map.
+* Program and visualise more complex temporal and spatial analysis utilising historical sales data.
+Explore use of machine learning methods vs traditional statistical/econometric tbc.
+* Improve visualisation of relative prices in map.
+* Bring in transport network data for accessiblity considerations.
 * Call listings and POI APIs directly in app (currently the data app uses static data stored as csvs, and listings are out of date).
-* Explore use of additional AI tools and contextual data to assist RAG agent.
-* Provide more complex temporal and spatial analysis utilising historical sales data.
-* Improve visualisation of relative prices in map.
 * Build functionality of AI chat.
-* Allow AI chat response to interact with map.
-* Improve overall presentation and formatting of app.
+Explore use of additional AI tools and contextual data to assist RAG agent.

 ## Data
-Sales data: kingco_sales.csv\
+Residential Sales data: kingco_sales.csv\
 https://www.kaggle.com/datasets/andykrause/kingcountysales/data \
 Andy Krause\
 Data produced from King County Assessors Office data.

-Listing data: Zillow data, from RapidAPI sources\
+Residential Listings: webscraped Zillow listing data, from RapidAPI sources\
 https://rapidapi.com/apimaker/api/zillow-com1 \
 https://rapidapi.com/s.mahmoud97/api/zillow56

-Point of interest data:
+Point of interest data:\
 Foursquare API

 Icon: from Noun Project\